Creating cost-effective solutions... Keeping you on the road...

 O2 Sensor - Oxygen Sensor; a sensor which provides an output used to determine Lambda,

-more appropriately called a Lambda sensor
+more appropriately called a Lambda sensor, either narrow band (voltage range

 OBDI - On-Board Diagnostics I; a 1988 regulation requiring a MIL, engine diagnostics,